When it comes to sustainable living, our fashion choices are usually the last thing we think would matter, no?

 Also, choosing ethically made clothes means we are not only buying less but we are also contributing to improving the all fashion industry supply chain.
 People are paid fairly for their work and we are not contributing to global pollution, which is giving us a great feeling.

 In the long run, you will save money as you do not have to buy too many fashion pieces every 2 months.
 At the same time, the more we shop from these ethical & eco brands, the more we are creating a demand.
-Then it will be more and more affordable to create ecological garments because more money will go to the research of new raw materials made from recycling fibers.
+Then it will be more and more affordable to create ecological garments because more money will go to the research of new raw materials made from recycled fibers.